jamestpatmore/passwordAutoGenerator/README.md

 ```

-or you can just use the deployment link:
+or you can just use the deployment link:[Link text here](https://jamestpatmore.github.io/passwordAutoGenerator/)

 ## Functionality